-The U.S. Coast Guard requires that boats under 20 ft have a certification plate stating the number of persons and maximum weight a boat will handle safely under normal conditions.
+The U.S. Coast Guard and most maritime authorities require that boats under 20 ft have a certification or builder's plate stating the number of persons and maximum weight a boat will handle safely under normal conditions.
 The certification is attached near the helm forward of the throttle.
 Overloading is a violation.
 Do not carry more weight or passengers than indicated on the plate.
 The presence of the plate does not relieve the owner/operator from responsibility for using common sense and sound judgment.

-Caution Never exceed the load capacity and distribute weight evenly between bow and stern, and port to starboard.
+Never exceed the load capacity and distribute weight evenly between bow and stern, and port to starboard.